-I see that you went through the Institute of Integrative Nutrition to get certified as a health coach.
+I see that you went through the Institute for Integrative Nutrition to get certified as a health coach.
 I am wondering what you thought of this program?

-I really enjoyed going through the Institute of Integrative Nutrition program and I found the program to be very valuable.
+I really enjoyed going through the Institute for Integrative Nutrition program and I found the program to be very valuable.
 I often get asked if I find that was worth the price of the tuition (approximately $4,000) and my response is always yes!
 In this 1 year long program I learned about diets and theories that I would have never learned if I was simply researching on my own.
 The program is comprised of weekly modules that are in the form of power point slides and videos, optional weekly quizzes, 4 tests, conducting 6 health histories, and participating in 4 coaching circles over the phone.
 Through these forms of education and participation I found that I was provided with just enough accountability and deadlines to stay on track while still maintaining a sense of independence and freedom to complete things on my own time.

 Did IIN help you in jump-starting your business?

 IIN definitely played a role in helping me discover the route in which I wanted my business to go.
 In the program I learned how to follow a specific protocol on how to find clients, enroll clients in a 6 month program, and how to re-enroll clients once they finish those first 6 months working with me.
 By learning about this way of working with clients I became more clear on which aspects of this plan I wanted to include in my own health coaching practice and which aspects I wanted to change or leave out completely.
 But the great part about IIN is that they encourage you to find what works best for you individually!
 In general, IIN provides a significant amount of information about building a health coaching business from scratch.
 They teach about marketing, budgeting, building confidence, self-growth, consistency, and many more important business matters.
 If you’re looking for overall support and guidance in starting your own business, I highly recommend IIN.